Abdlrrahman/Happy-s-Bookstore/README.md

 # Book-store
-An E-commerce Book Store website
+An E-commerce website that’s built on the B2C model, where the user can buy books and the payment is handled via a credit card and then Shipped to the user.

 this is the ERD of the website